amajaying/Explore-KiiT-App/README.md

 *"An app to simplify the complicated website navigation and keep track of Attendance"*

 ```
-Use the following credential to login into the app
+Use the following credential to login into the app:

 email = user@user.com
 password = user123
 ```